Tutor MPS Students

 Helping Students Succeed

 Sometimes, students need that extra nudge from a kind and caring adult to improve their understanding of difficult subject matter.
-The Interfaith-MPS Tutor Program, a partnership between Interfaith’s RSVP Program and Milwaukee Public Schools (MPS), is a volunteer-driven program designed to improve the academic performance of MPS students.
-In addition to tutoring, RSVP members can take the role of recruiting, training, supporting and recognizing fellow volunteers.
+The Interfaith-MPS Tutor Program, a partnership between Interfaith’s Senior Corps Program and Milwaukee Public Schools (MPS), is a volunteer-driven program designed to improve the academic performance of MPS students.
+In addition to tutoring, Senior Corps members can take the role of recruiting, training, supporting and recognizing fellow volunteers.

 Nothing can substitute the impact of an adult spending time helping a student learn.
 Share your intelligence with a young person in need of extra assistance in various subjects, such as reading or math.
 Volunteers in this role work one-on-one or in small groups for 90 minutes per week educating local elementary school students in grades K5-5th.
 Tutoring takes place right in the classroom, in close collaboration with the teachers.